What We Offer

 Find more information about our outreach programs below or contact AGES Outreach Coordinator Marta Toran (email@example.com).

-Our educational offerings for Pre-K through Grade 12 include standard-aligned activities, field trip opportunities to our facilities, classroom visits and special programs like One Day Internships for high school students and Science Olympiad training.
+Our educational offerings for PreK - Grade 12 include standard-aligned activities, field trip opportunities to our facilities, classroom visits and special programs like One Day Internships for high school students and Science Olympiad training.

-Our students and faculty participate in community events such as fossil fairs, family science nights and school science days throughout the year.
-If your organization is interested in having ASU Geological and Environmental Sciences set up a booth or participate in any other way, please contact Marta Toran (email@example.com).
+Our students and faculty participate in community events such as fossil fairs and school science days throughout the year.
+If your organization is interested in having ASU Geological and Environmental Sciences set up a booth or participate in any other way, please contact Marta Toran (firstname.lastname@example.org).

-At ASU GES we have experts in all fields of earth science.
-We are happy help you identify rocks or minerals and answer your questions about the natural environment (e.g. environmental hazards, water quality, mineral resources).
-See the Ask-a-Geologist page.
+At ASU GES we have experts in all fields of earth and environmental science.
+We are happy to help you identify rocks or minerals and answer your questions about the natural environment (e.g. environmental hazards, water quality, mineral resources).
+Go to the Ask-a-Geologist page and ask away!

 We provide information pages about local geology including recent earthquake activity, fracking in NC, water quality of local watersheds and North Carolina rocks and minerals.